sam-parsons/ts-node-cli-boilerplate/README.md

 # ts-node-cli-boilerplate

-> Boilerplate to kickstart creating a Node.js command-line interface with TypeScript.
+> Boilerplate to kickstart creating a Node.js command-line interface with TypeScript and Jest.

 ## Getting started